 Public transportation is provided to the vicinity of the Action Alternative sites by Votran via bus stops along Williamson Boulevard (Sites 1 through 3 - Bus Routes 18 and 19) and Dunn Avenue (Site 4 - Bus Routes 10 and 11).
-As part of VA's contract requirements, the VA developer would ensure one or more public bus stops is located within 1,320 safely accessible, walkable feet from the primary entrance of the new OPC building.
+As part of VA's contract requirements, the developer would ensure one or more public bus stops is located within 1,320 safely accessible, walkable feet from the primary entrance of the new OPC building.

 Access to Site 1 is provided via Williamson Boulevard (County Road 4009), which intersects with Strickland Range Road approximately 1,000 feet south of Site 1 and LPGA Boulevard (County Road 4019) approximately 1.1 miles south of Site 1.
 Williamson Boulevard intersects with Hand Avenue approximately 0.8-mile north of Site 1 and West Granada Boulevard (State Route 40) approximately 1.4 miles north of Site 1.
 Hand Avenue, LPGA Boulevard, and West Granada Boulevard are larger roads than Strickland Range Road (LPGA Boulevard and West Granada Boulevard also intersect with Interstate 95) and would likely be the primary routes to Williamson Boulevard and the OPC at Site 1.
 Williamson Boulevard is a north-south oriented, two-lane paved road near the site and four-lane paved road north of Hand Avenue and south of LPGA Boulevard.
-Strickland Range Road is an east-west oriented, two-lane paved road east of Williamson Boulevard and a private unpaved two-track west of Williamson Boulevard.
-Hand Avenue, LPGA Boulevard, and West Granada Boulevard are all east-west oriented, four-lane paved roads.
+Strickland Range Road is an east-west oriented, two-lane paved road east of Williamson Boulevard, and West Granada Boulevard are all east-west oriented, four-lane paved roads.
 The intersection of Strickland Range Road and Williamson Boulevard is not signalized.
-The intersections of Williamson Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard are all east-west oriented, four-lane paved roads.
-The intersections of Williamson Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with dedicated turn lanes.
+The intersections of Williamson Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard with Hand Avenue, LPGA Boulevard, and West Granada Boulevard are fully signalized with dedicated turn lanes.

-Traffic data from VCTED indicate the two-lane section of Williamson Boulevard near Site 1 has an annual average daily traffic (AADT) capacity of 17,050 and had a traffic volume of 18,050 AADT in 2018 (exceeding its capacity) and a Level of Service (LOS) rating of F. The remaining roads in the vicinity of Site 1 have a LOS of C or better.
+Traffic data from VCTED indicate the two-lane section of Williamson Boulevard near Site 1 has an annual average daily traffic (AADT) capacity of 17,050 and had a traffic volume of 18,050 AADT in 2018 (exceeding its capacity) and a Level of Service2 (LOS) rating of F. The remaining roads in the vicinity of Site 1 have a LOS of C or better.
 Roads near Site 1 are illustrated on Figures 2 and 4.
 Refer to Table 5 for roadway information for Site 1.